FlorisHendriks/HTTP_provisioning/README.md

 In this document we are going to solve these drawbacks of the current authorization flow by making eduVPN a system VPN that is always on via provisioning.
 So instead of making the user interact with a eduVPN client to establish a VPN connection we are going to realize that via a daemon.
 [Initially we solved this by implementing a technical path using Active Directory Certificate Services (ADCS)](https://github.com/FlorisHendriks98/eduVPN-provisioning).
 This gets the job done but has two significant limitations.
 Organisations need to implement ADCS and certificate revocation was a bit inelegant.
 We want to improve this solution by taking another technical path called HTTP provisioning.

 ## High-level protocol of our solution
-Here we describe how we can use WireGuard and OpenVPN client applications to establish a VPN connection that starts on boot.
+Here we describe how we can use WireGuard client application to establish a VPN connection that starts on boot.
 ### Wireguard for Windows
 1. [Download](https://www.wireguard.com/install/) and install WireGuard on the device
 2. Get VPN configuration file to the device